JKillian/new-in-TS2.7/README.md

+## What's new in TypeScript 2.7?

-A few small code samples I threw together for [a presentation](http://www.jasonkillian.com/presentations/new-in-ts27.pdf) at [TypeScriptNYC](https://www.meetup.com/TypeScriptNYC/) showing new features of TypeScript 2.7.
+A repo of a few small code samples I threw together for [a presentation](http://www.jasonkillian.com/presentations/new-in-ts27.pdf) at [TypeScriptNYC](https://www.meetup.com/TypeScriptNYC/) showing new features of TypeScript 2.7.

 #### How to use this repo